CATEGORIES

 A lot of women are born and raised in families that adopt traditional patriarchal beliefs.
 Beliefs that women are caretakers and men are breadwinners impact the way they perceive themselves and their careers.
 Additionally, having been exposed to the common stereotypes about women in the workplace, female professionals would subconsciously internalize these beliefs for themselves.

-These attitudes create a male-dominated working environment and a workplace culture that normalizes male managers.
+These attitudes create a male-dominated working environment that strengthens the long-standing work culture of normalizing male managers.
 Patriarchal beliefs have women idealizing men in managerial positions, casting themselves aside for possible leadership roles.

 As a result, women are overlooked as potential candidates for leadership positions.
 Female professionals have fewer opportunities for a promotion, having to deal with low compensation for their work and experiences.
 Eventually, this would cause women to switch jobs, move industries, or quit working entirely.
 Thus, repeating the cycle of harmful gender stereotypes, reinforcing it, and internalizing it as a society.